Bejukoro/notocjk-with-inter/README.md

 ## NOTICE

-You should use latest Magisk Manager to install this module.
+You should use the latest [Magisk](https://github.com/topjohnwu/Magisk/) Manager or [KernelSU](https://kernelsu.org/) Manager to install this module.

+If you install this module through Magisk Manager, when updating the module, you only need to overwrite the new version of the module; however, if you install it through KernelSU Manager, please uninstall the old version of this module first and restart your device, then reinstall the new version of this module.

 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.

 ### Known issues

-The Zhudou Sans in this module currently only supports Simplified Chinese punctuation.
-This issue will be improved later.

-HK fonts style is pending & waiting for Google solution in later android versions.
+- HK fonts style is pending & waiting for Google solution in later android versions.

-Font weight in Firefox is not current (all be thin) if force it to use Noto Sans CJK VF. ([Original repo #28](https://github.com/simonsmh/notocjk/issues/28))
+- Font weight in Firefox is not current (all be thin) if force it to use Noto Sans CJK VF. ([Original repo #28](https://github.com/simonsmh/notocjk/issues/28))

-Android 12 may crash in some app after installed version 10 and above with Magisk Hide enabled.
+- Android 12 may crash in some app after installed version 10 and above with Magisk Hide enabled.
 See: (Chinese only, more details of logs in comments) https://t.me/magiskalpha/297

 ## Credit